yamibakuwa/Display-Host-IP-Address/README.md

 4. **Displaying Host Information**:
    We print out the hostname and IP address obtained using the functions described above.

+## Usage

+1. Open a Python environment (such as Jupyter Notebook).
+2. Copy and paste the code snippet into your Python environment.
+3. Execute the script to see your hostname and IP address printed in the output.

 ## Code Snippet

 ```python